sonalyze/sonalyze-frontend/modules/native-audio/README.md

-NativeAudioModule API Reference
+NativeAudio API Reference
 ## Overview

-The `NativeAudioModule` is a high-quality audio recording and streaming module for iOS.
+The `NativeAudio` is a high-quality audio recording, playback and streaming module for iOS (Android and Web comming soon).
 It provides two approaches:

 - **File-based recording**
     Records a complete WAV file for analysis after recording completes.